vukedd/product-web-api/README.md

 ## TIAC Internship 2024

 ### Overview
 - This project is a C# Web API developed using the Entity and Identity Framework.
 It features user authorization, authentication, and JWT (JSON Web Tokens).
-The project follows a three-layer architecture and includes unit tests for the API services.
+The project follows a three-layer architecture and includes unit tests for the API services

 ### Technologies Used
 - C#